SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 This article shows how to get a free trial of the SysKit Point solution as a service.
 If your company policies require using a self-hosted solution, please [contact us](https://www.syskit.com/company/contact-us) to acquire a trial key.
 {% endhint %}

-There are two options on how to explore SysKit Point:
+There are two steps to exploring SysKit Point in the free trial:
 * **Try SysKit Point with demo data**
+  * Sign up with any e-mail
   * No additional permissions or consents are required
-  * SysKit Point shows demo data
-  * Automatically available after signing up
+  * SysKit Point shows demo data right after signing up
-* **Try SysKit Point with real data**
+* **Try SysKit Point with your Microsoft 365 tenant data for free for 21 days**
-  * You will be prompted to connect to your Microsoft 365 tenant and provide Global Admin consent
+  * You will be prompted to connect your Microsoft 365 tenant and provide Global Admin consent
-  * SysKit Point will collect and display data from your Microsoft 365 tenant
+  * SysKit Point will sync and display data from your Microsoft 365 tenant

 {% hint style="warning" %}
 **Please note!**&#x20;
-In order to connect your Microsoft 365 tenant, you first need to sign up.
+To connect your Microsoft 365 tenant, you first need to sign up.
 {% endhint %}

 ## Get SysKit Point with Demo Data